odoo/documentation/content/applications/sales/subscriptions/scheduled_actions.rst

 accordingly.

 .. warning::
-   If there is no payment provider set up, Odoo does **not** create an invoice, and the customer is not charged.
+   If the product invoicing policy is set to *Based on Delivered Quantities (Manual)*, and the delivered quantity is `0`, Odoo does **not** create an invoice, and the customer is not charged.

    Instead, the subscription is processed as a free recurring product, and is reflected as such in the *chatter* of the subscription sales order.

-When this occurs, the following message
-   appears: `Automatic renewal succeeded.
+   When this occurs, the following message appears: `Automatic renewal succeeded.
 Free subscription.
    Next invoice:[date].
 No email sent.`

 Once the invoice for the subscription sales order is created, the invoice can be viewed by clicking the :guilabel:`Invoices` smart button that appears at the top of the subscription sales order.